Top Left Image Top Right Image

 Fall is trend season.
 And while we’ve already chatted a bit about fall-specific trends (and followed that up with some supplemental shopping), I’m ready to look a bit more forward into next year and beyond.
 One of my favorite things to do as a design editor is to forecast, and, tooting my own horn, I happen to be pretty good at it.
-In my decade-plus, I’ve pinpointed decor trends as long as a few years out, which frankly, feels pretty rewarding.
+In my decade-plus of doing this work, I’ve pinpointed decor trends as far as a few years out, which frankly, feels very rewarding.
 I get that few have the bandwidth to hear about something that’s going to be huge—I swear!!—in 2029, so instead, I’ll tighten the slack a bit and just peer into 2026.

 What’s bubbling up to the surface that’s interesting, inspiring, or comforting?
 What’s right in front of our eyes but under-the-radar enough that your house doesn’t look like a rip-off of every content creator online right now?
 Well…the following five things, I believe.